 Charles Davis is dean of the Grady College of Journalism and Mass Communication at the University of Georgia and is co-author of “Principles of American Journalism.”
 He also spent 14 years as a faculty member at the Missouri School of Journalism and served as executive director of the National Freedom of Information Coalition.

 Charlie Firestone is the executive director of the Aspen Institute Communications and Society Program and a vice president of the Aspen Institute.
 Firestone was also director of the Communications Law Program at the University of California at Los Angeles and Adjunct Professor of Law at the UCLA Law School, from 1977-90.

-Laura Frank is the president and general manager of News at Rocky Mountain PBS and founder of the I-News Network, which merged with RMPBS.
+Laura Frank is vice president of journalism at Rocky Mountain PBS and founder of the I-News Network, which merged with RMPBS.
 She was an investigative reporter at the Rocky Mountain News specializing in in-depth reporting that requires data analysis and deep public records research.